-Today’s recipe, Vegan Zucchini and Walnut Bread is a summer classic, made in a healthier way, inspired by those super humans in the 2016 Rio Olympics.
+Today’s recipe, Vegan Zucchini Bread is a summer classic, but made in a healthier way, inspired by those super humans in the 2016 Rio Olympics.
 It is made with rather healthier ingredients like maple syrup, whole-wheat flour, coconut oil, and flax seeds.

 Vegan Zucchini and Walnut Bread